Nura (company)

-Nura is a consumer electronics company based in Melbourne, Australia, that designs and manufactures headphones with personalized sound technology.
+Nura was a consumer electronics company based in Melbourne, Australia.
+Nura designed and manufactured headphones with personalized sound technology.
 Nura's proprietary technology automatically measures the user's hearing sensitivities to different frequencies by monitoring sounds generated from the inner ear.
-This hearing measurement process takes 1–2 minutes.
-The headphones then adapt their frequency response to the user's hearing, allowing them to hear more detail when listening to music.
+This process takes 1–2 minutes.
+The headphones then adapt the frequency response to the user's sensitivities, allowing them to hear more detail when listening to music.

-Nura's debut product, the Nura phone, launched on October 3, 2017.
+In October 2017, Nura launched their debut product, the Nuraphone.

-In July 2018, Nura became the first company to add active noise cancellation to a headphone via a software update.
+In July 2018, Nura added active noise cancellation to their headphones via a software update.

+In April 2023, Nura was acquired by Denon, a part of the Masimo Corporation, to integrate their personalized audio technology into Denon earbuds and headphones.
+Denon discontinued the sale of Nura-branded products shortly after.

 History

-Nura was founded in 2015 by Dr. Luke Campbell, Dr. Dragan Petrović, and Kyle Slater.
+Nura was founded in 2015 by Kyle Slater and Luke Campbell.

 Funding

 Nura was able to develop their debut product, the Nuraphone, with funding from the Melbourne Accelerator Program, HAX (a hardware accelerator program based out of Shenzhen, China), venture capital, and the use of a crowdfunding campaign on Kickstarter.
 In 2015, the Melbourne Accelerator Program granted Nura an Entrepreneurial Fellowship, which provided monetary funding as well as office space and mentoring.
 In 2016, Nura joined HAX, and in the same year, they ran a crowdfunding campaign on Kickstarter to raise funds to begin mass production of the Nuraphone.
 The Kickstarter campaign ultimately raised $1.8 million (USD) from 7,730 backers to become the largest Kickstarter campaign in Australian history.
 In May 2017, Nura raised a $6 million (AUD) seed-funding round, which was led by Blackbird Ventures, with additional investment from SOSV, Qualgro, Sean Parker, Craig Barratt, the San Francisco 49ers and partners of Perkins Coie.
 The seed-funding round was followed by a $21 million (AUD) series A round also led by Blackbird Ventures.